Blessing of the Throats: In the modern Roman Rite

 The priest or deacon makes the sign of the cross over the recipient as the blessing is said.
 If necessary, laypersons are permitted to give the blessing of the throats, but are instructed not to make the sign of the cross.

-In the Anglican and Episcopal Churches
+In the Anglican Churches

-The ordinary Anglican (Episcopal) version of this prayer is:
+This prayer is also used in the Anglican Ordinariates affiliated with the Roman Catholic Church.

 In the older Roman Rite

 Old editions of the Rituale Romanum gave the following formula for blessing the candles independently of the February 2 Candlemas blessing:

 After which, the blessing is made by the ordained minister in these words:

 Then, he makes the sign of the cross over the persons head:

 Variations and customs

 In Germany and in other places, the blessing of throats is given with lighted candles.
 It is frequently also given on the evening of Candlemas (the previous day), sometimes even on the proximate Sunday, when more people attend Mass than on St. Blaise's proper feast day.

 In the Church of San Carlo ai Catinari in Rome, which is dedicated to St. Blaise as co-patron, the blessing is given with a relic of Saint Blaise, in a crystal placed on a large ring, pressed against the throat.

 In certain Hispanic countries (e.g., Spain and Mexico), a ribbon is given to be worn around the neck for the nine days following the blessing.

 In the Armenian Catholic Church, the neck is anointed with oil on a cotton swab or on a candle.
 The blessing of throats does not appear to be practiced in the Armenian Apostolic Church.

 A Ukrainian Greek Catholic ritual of the blessing of the throats also exists.

 Meanwhile, the older Rituale Romanum provides a blessing for bread, wine, water and fruit for the relief of throat ailments on the feast of Saint Blaise.